seandorsett/copilot-agent-and-mcp/hands-on/02-chat-agent-exercises.md

 - A GitHub account with Copilot enabled and access to the Agent Mode.
 - An IDE with GitHub Copilot Chat enabled and configured to use Agent Mode.
+- A GitHub account and an IDE with access to MCP server.

 ## Environment configuration